 What types of project risks are there?

 There are different types of project risks, including technical risks, financial risks, legal risks, organisational risks, external risks and environmental risks.
-Each type of risk can have a specific impact on the project.
+Each type of Risk can have specific effects on the project.

 How can project risks be assessed?